Aritra-Basak/Main/README.md

-# Main
+# My Portfolio 👨‍💻
-The Portfolio Repository
+This Repository contains my Portfolio completely made with HTML5, CSS3 and JavaScript.